Interesting Facts About Panama

 Though we were only there a few days, Panama made an incredible impression on us during our recent visit.
 We learned so much in such a short time, and wanted to share with you some of our favorite Panama interesting facts below!

-Keep reading for fun facts about Panama that you never knew or quickly jump to each section:
+Keep reading for fun facts about Panama that you never knew!

 The History of Panama

 Thinly separating the Pacific Ocean from the Caribbean Sea of the Atlantic Ocean, the Isthmus of Panama was first reached by Europeans in 1513 by Spanish conquistador Vasco Núñez de Balboa.

 Panama’s sovereignty has a complex past.
 Panama remained under Spanish rule until 1821, when it separated and joined Colombia, Ecuador, and Venezuela to form the Republic of Gran Colombia.
 Though this union would only last 9 years, Panama remained under Colombian rule until 1903, when it declared its independence with U.S. support (more on that later!).

 Read more: What to Do in Panama on Your First Visit